• Home

 You know you're getting better at doing history when you start to see things you've seen before.
 If you can start to see links between separate events and patterns in the chaos of the past, you are beginning to think historically.
 History starts to become more interesting when it is more than simply 'one damn thing after another'.
 History also starts to become more useful, because you start to see those links and patterns in your daily life.
 (I wrote those words before the 2022 Russian invasion of Ukraine...)

 You've studied revolutions a number of times before, what did they have in common?
-This is a typical IB style question because its asking you to compare and contrast events from different times and places in history.
+This is a typical exam question because its asking you to compare and contrast events from different times and places in history.
+This is the sort of thing you might be asked to do in both the Matu oral and even more likely in the IB exam.
 The challenge is to think in an altogether more abstract way, to identify common themes and recurring patterns that help you understand historical events (and current/future events) in a wider historical context.

 Picture